KW 26 an den Rohstoffmärkten: Das bewegte Gold, Öl und andere Rohstoffe

-Goldpreis, Ölpreis & Co. - Das waren die Tops und Flops der Rohstoffe in KW 26
+Goldpreis, Ölpreis, Silber, Platin & Co. - Das waren die Tops und Flops der Rohstoffe in KW 26

 Am Rohstoffmarkt bewegten sich einige Werte in der vergangenen Handelswoche stark.
-Das sind die Gewinner und Verlierer.
+Das sind die Gewinner und Verlierer unter den Preisentwicklungen bei Rohstoffen.

 Werte in diesem Artikel